Ma128-bit/common_tools/xgboost/README.md

 The code is a modified version of the one used in the Bmm5 analysis https://github.com/drkovalskyi/Bmm5/blob/master/MVA/ModelHandler.py

 ModelHandler.py is a wrapper around XGBoost.
-All you need to do is create a configuration file that contains the following information:
+All you need to do is create a json configuration file that contains the following information:
 * `feature_names` : name of the branches of the tree used for the BDT training
 * `other_branches` : other branches that you keed (for Y set, selections, weight, etc...)
 * `Y_column` : The name of the branch used to create the Y set